 The meal quality of school breakfast is often a topic of discussion in schools.
 School breakfast sometimes gets a bad rap for being unhealthy, when in reality the food options served at breakfast must adhere to strict nutritional guidelines and are often much healthier than store-bought breakfast.
 The following resource provides school stakeholders with helpful nutritional information about school breakfast, and comes in an English and Spanish language version:

-- School Breakfast -- Healthier Than You Think (ENGLISH language version)
+- School Breakfast is Healthier Than You Think (ENGLISH language version)

-- School Breakfast -- Healthier Than You Think (SPANISH language version)
+- School Breakfast is Healthier Than You Think (SPANISH language version)